 Events take place at ~25 venues around the city.
 The festival is headquartered at the Vancouver Convention Centre West.
 The International Festival Tastings, most Trade Days Conference events and public wine seminars are held at the VCC.
 Other events are held at Vancouver’s top restaurants and venues.

-Advance tickets to select events go on sale November 1st.
-Tickets to public events go on sale January 10 of January and trade events go on sale one week later.
+A limited supply of advance rate tickets to selected Tasting Room events went on sale November 1; once the advance supply runs out, tickets are available at regular rates.
+Tickets to all public events go on sale January 10 and trade events go on sale one week later.
 Complete event information and ticket purchasing information is available online at www.vanwinefest.ca.

 #1 Food, Wine and Hospitality Event in Canada – BizBash.com: Event Planning News, Ideas & Resources (four consecutive years)